booo/node-bitcoin-p2p/README.md

 bitcoinjs db-drop

 # Uninstall the software
-sudo npm uninstall bitcoin-p2p -g
+sudo npm uninstall bitcoinjs -g
 ```

 ## Logging

-`node-bitcoin-p2p` logs using the winston library.
+BitcoinJS logs using the winston library.
 Currently, it
 defaults to logging anything on the `debug` log level and higher.
 Here
 are the available log levels: